distype/distype/README.md

 - Add message embed, message attachment, and message component builders
 - Add command handler
 - Add `ClientMaster` and `ClientWorker`
+- Refactor `Cache` to add support for compression and redis
+- Refactor the cache handler to ensure healthy data

 ## Example Bot